mondo-a-tavola/mondo-a-tavola.github.io/_posts/2019-07-16-the-first-interview.md

 layout: post
 title:  "The first interview"
 date:   2019-7-16
-excerpt: "Huge thanks to Chiara for doing the kick-off/first interview!"
+excerpt: "Huge thanks to Ousman and Chiara for doing the kick-off/first interview!"
 image: "/images/chiara_gambia.jpeg"
 ---